ClaytonTreder/cjtdevs-com/src/content/blogs/late-bloomer.md

 I was going to be a music producer/recording engineer.
 I mean I have a great understanding of computers and I love music.
 This was it. *This* was what I was going to do.
 I realized after a short while that it wasn't.
 In the words of my favorite professor at the school, "You have to be in the wrong place at the wrong time a thousand times before you are in the right place at the right time to make it in music."\
 \
 When I first heard that I thought, "That's cool, I'll do that.
 No problem, I want this."
 The only thing was I didn't realize how few and far between each of those times are.
 I gave up.
 I couldn't do it anymore.
 I took quite the break from school and worked a few dead end jobs.
-They paid alright and living at my parents was that bad but, I had bigger dreams than that.
+They paid alright and living at my parents wasn't that bad but, I had bigger dreams than that.
 I wanted more.
 I wanted a lot more.

 After a few years of job jumping I decided I would go back to school.
 It was a big decision to do that, it was scary I was comfortable with what I had.
 I knew it would be tech and after a quick stint of networking, I found programing.
 It was love at first byte.
 The first program that I got to work was the coolest thing.
 It was such a rush.
 Regardless, I found it, this **was** it.
 This was the thing I was going to do for the rest of my life.